The Québec maritime Blog

 Adventures in nature

-Hiking, cycling, sea kayaking, stand-up paddle boarding (SUP), canoeing… there are so many outdoor activities that allow you to admire the beautiful fall colours in Côte-Nord.
+Hiking, biking, sea kayaking, stand-up paddle boarding (SUP), canoeing… there are so many outdoor activities that allow you to admire the beautiful fall colours in Côte-Nord.
 From mudflats and marshes to the boreal forest, a nature getaway in this vast maritime region of Québec guarantees spectacular sights.
-Enjoy a multitude of outdoor adventures with Attitude Nordique or rent equipment at the Lac des Rapides outdoor recreation centre to make the most of this season.
+Enjoy a multitude of outdoor adventures with Attitude Nordique and Noryak Aventures or rent equipment at the Lac des Rapides outdoor recreation centre to make the most of this season.

-There’s no better place to soak up the magnificent landscapes of the boreal forest than in the national parks of Côte-Nord.
-Parc national du Fjord-du-Saguenay, near Tadoussac, is a great place to go hiking and offers trails of various lengths that are suitable for everyone.
+There’s no better place to soak up the magnificent landscapes of Côte-Nord than in national parks.
+For starters, Parc national du Fjord-du-Saguenay, near Tadoussac, is a great place to go hiking and offers trails of various lengths that are suitable for everyone.
 From the top of the mountains in this park, you can admire splendid views of the Saguenay Fjord against a backdrop of yellow, orange and red leaves.
+You can also discover landscapes made up of islands, islets and mysterious limestone monoliths in the Mingan Archipelago National Park Reserve.
+Before you visit, make sure to check the schedules of the boat operators available to take you to this park reserve (since they’re subject to change at this time of the year).

 For a fall hike through surprising alpine landscapes, the Uapishka (Groulx) Mountains are sure to impress you.
 This paradise for experienced hikers is accessible from Baie-Comeau via Route 389, which will take you through the Manicouagan-Uapishka World Biosphere Reserve, home to the Manicouagan Reservoir, which was created by the impact of a meteorite.
 Stay at the Uapishka Station while you explore this fascinating area.